Joint Tortfeasors: Scott v. Universal 1

 Commentary By the Baltimore Medical Malpractice Lawyer

-This issue can arise in Maryland medical malpractice cases whenever there is a partial settlement.
+The joint tortfeasors issue can arise in Maryland medical malpractice cases whenever there is a partial settlement.
 For example, a plaintiff may sue a hospital and doctors’ groups.
 (We usually do not sue a doctor individually if an agency with a corporate defendant is established and there is no issue with insurance.)

 A plaintiff’s lawyer should specifically be careful with allegations in a multi-defendant lawsuit and in the release language in a partial settlement.
 The lawyer should also analyze the relationships between defendants.
 All of these can affect the determination of joint tortfeasor status.
 Knowing the number of joint tortfeasors is essential to understanding how the court may reduce any judgment against a non-settling party.